addiexx1/githubAPI/README.md

-# practice comp 2406 AJAX
+# projects to practice using AJAX, XHR, Fetch, API...
-search `github` users using fetch API and github users API
+1. githubAPI : search `github` users using fetch API and github users API